dnguyen800/dnguyen800.github.io/_posts/2019-04-14-videogame.md

 <ul class="alt">
   <li><strong>Only the Xbox One S and X support 4K Blu-ray.</strong> Playstation 4 Pro can play regular Blu-rays only.</li>
-  <li><strong>If you use it as a media streaming device, you should purchase a media remote or use a Logitech Harmony remote.</strong></li>
+  <li><strong>If you use a console as a media streaming device, you should purchase a media remote or use a Logitech Harmony remote.</strong></li>
   <li><strong>Consoles are slightly less convenient than media streaming devices to watch videos.
 It takes longer to boot up and start watching.</strong> You also lose a few features like voice control and casting. </li>
 </ul>